Particl-Community/academy/intro/intro_general_particlmarketplace.rst

    Particl Marketplace Introduction

 .. meta::
-   :description lang=en: is a marketplace with features that customers and vendors will love.
-It's the marketplace that has a meaning to you.
+   :description lang=en: do e-commerce without anyone in between.
+The marketplace where you are the boss.
-   :keywords lang=en: Particl Marketplace, Introduction, What, Blockchain, Privacy, E-Commerce
+   :keywords lang=en: Particl Marketplace, Introduction, Boss, Blockchain, Privacy, E-Commerce

-The :term:`Particl Marketplace` is similar to the internet's well-known marketplaces like Amazon, eBay, or Alibaba, but with core security and privacy principles that customers and vendors will love.
-Particl has no intention to make profits.
-You can think of it as your personal bodyguard for essential digital and financial protection, sound economics, and equal chances applied to you and your businesses.

-.. **Things you will never get with corporatism**
-.. **You help take social and economic responsibility.**
-.. **Overcome the challenge of feeling weak.**
-.. **You are significant.**
-.. **You decide to change your world for the better.**
-.. **Particl Marketplace is for people who care for the big picture.**
-.. **Particl Marketplace is for people who care about what's been taken away from them.**
-.. **Particl Marketplace is for people who don't accept the mentality of the few's self-service.**
+:term:`Particl Marketplace` enables you to trade goods and services online with nobody in between.
+Unlike Amazon, eBay, Alibaba, or any other competitor, it’s built with core security and privacy principles.
+Be the owner, service provider, and operator at the same time.
+As you might have guessed, Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
+You will love it.

-**Don't accept the mentality of self-service by a few and vote for the fair level playing field.**
+**Don’t accept self-service mentality by a few and vote for the level playing field for everybody.**

-* :ref:`Save more money` for the meaninful things in life to you.
+* :ref:`Save more money` for the meaningful things in life to you.
-* :ref:`Gain Security and Privacy <Gain security and privacy>` and leave the surveillance society which made you the product (the glass consumer).
+* :ref:`Gain Security and Privacy <Gain security and privacy>` and leave the corporate surveillance society which made you the product (the glass consumer).
 No fraud, trickery, spam, restrictions, censorship, politics, malice, or invasion of your privacy possible.
-* :ref:`Enjoy giving back` to society, contribute to its success, and grow your standing.
+* :ref:`Enjoy giving back` to society, contribute to its success, and last but not least grow your own standing.

-Equip yourself with sophisticated but easy-to-use technology.
-You will be feeding your social and economic self-esteem but not corporate monopolies.
+Equip yourself with sophisticated yet easy-to-use technology and you will be feeding your self-esteem but not corporate monopolies.

 *-You will feel like a champion!*